The List Usage Guidelines, adapted from the Corgi-L Welcome Message.

 - We only allow one mention of calendars on list for the same reason.
 In the past repeated posts of “what a beautiful calendar; where can I get one?” and all the replies of “here’s the address to order” end up taking up tons of bandwidth on the list, and constitute de facto advertising.

 - Copyright issues will be strictly enforced.
 You must have written permission from the original author of a story, poem, or email in order to post it.

 - Electronic Greeting Cards are not allowed to be sent to the list.
-While some electronic greeting card vendors are legitimate, others do harvest email addresses for subsequent marketing and spam, and some “greeting card” links are soley links to malicious web sites.
-Our advice is to instead simply send your own greeting to the list, or upload your greeting card photo to the Corg-L photo gallery or other reputable photo sharing site and share that link, or share a link to a web page under your own control.
+While some electronic greeting card vendors are legitimate, others do harvest email addresses for subsequent marketing and spam, and some “greeting card” links are soley links to malicious websites.
+Our advice is to instead simply send your own greeting to the list, or upload your greeting card photo to a reputable photo-sharing site and share that link, or share a link to a web page under your own control.

 - Complaints about list management or other subscribers should be sent to Corgi-AD, not to the list.

 - FLAMING, EXTREME OBSCENITY, DISRUPTIVE BEHAVIOR, AND DISCRIMINATORY STATEMENTS ARE NOT ALLOWED!

 Naturally, as events and situations warrant, there may be the occasional exception if the admins believe it’s warranted.
 And the occasional mistake, as the administrators are also human :-).

 CORGI-L is for the discussion of every aspect of the Welsh Corgi (Pembroke and Cardigan) dogs.
 This includes (but is not limited to) training, breeding, showing, & health issues.
 We hope to meet public education needs, foster ethical breeding practices, and promote responsible dog ownership.